Skin lesion removal in London

 Vascular skin lesions include:

 The Nd:YAG laser is the gold standard skin lesion removal laser for fast and effective removal of facial vascular skin lesions with minimal risk and downtime.
-Vascular laser treatment can often be undertaken without the need for topical anaesthesia and cold air cooling during treatment is sufficient to minimise discomfort.
+Vascular laser treatment can often be undertaken without topical anaesthesia, and cold air cooling during treatment is sufficient to minimise discomfort.
 There is no downtime with vascular skin lesion removal using Nd:YAG laser.

 What is birthmark removal?